La Crosse, Wisconsin: Sport

-The La Crosse Loggers of the Northwoods League, play baseball at their home field at Copeland Park on the north side of La Crosse in the summer months.
+The La Crosse Loggers (baseball) and La Crosse Steam (softball) of the Northwoods League play at their home field at Copeland Park on the north side of La Crosse in the summer months.
 In 2017, the La Crosse Showtime began play in the American Basketball Association at La Crosse Center.
 In the past, the La Crosse Center has been home to the Catbirds and the Bobcats of the CBA, as well as the River Rats of the IFL, the Spartans of the IFL and the Night Train of the NIFL.
 In the winter season, the Coulee Region Chill was a junior team in the North American 3 Hockey League at the Green Island Ice Arena.
 Additionally, the area's only ski hill, Mt.
-La Crosse, opened in 1959 and has 18 slopes and trails.
+La Crosse, opened in 1959 and has 19 slopes and trails.
 The ski hill is home to Damnation!, Mid-America's steepest trail.

 The University of Wisconsin–La Crosse's Eagles compete in NCAA Division III.
 The university's 10,000 seat Veterans Memorial Field for football (turf field) and outdoor timed track opened in 2009 and hosts the WIAA Wisconsin high school outdoor track and field state championships.

-The La Crosse Fairgrounds Speedway, located in nearby West Salem, is the first and only paved NASCAR-sanctioned asphalt stock car racing track in Wisconsin.